McGill-ECSE321-Winter2019/ecse321-group-project-18/README.md

-# ECSE321 Project Group 18
+# ECSE321 Project Group 18 - Please make public

 The scope of this software engineering group project of the Winter 2019 edition of the ECSE 321 course is to develop a software system for managing co-op terms for future co-op programs.
 Our team delivers the viewpoints of the Academic Program Manager and the Term Instructor.